-We intend to adopt a 2017 Equity Incentive Plan that will become effective on the date immediately prior to the date of this prospectus and will serve as the successor to our Amended and Restated 2004 Equity Incentive Plan.
-We intend to reserve shares of our common stock to be issued under our 2017 Equity Incentive Plan plus shares reserved but not issued or subject to outstanding grants under our 2004 Plan on the date immediately prior to the date of this prospectus.
-The number of shares that will be reserved for issuance under our 2017 Equity Incentive Plan will increase automatically on January 1 of each of year through by the number of shares equal to % of the total outstanding shares of our common stock as of the immediately preceding December 31.
-However, our board of directors or compensation committee may reduce the amount of the increase in any particular year.
+We intend to adopt a 2017 Equity Incentive Plan that will become effective on the date immediately prior to the date of this prospectus and will serve as the successor to our Amended and Restated 2004 Equity Incentive Plan, or 2004 Plan.
+We intend to reserve 3,700,000 shares of our common stock to be issued under our 2017 Equity Incentive Plan plus shares reserved but not issued or subject to outstanding grants under our 2004 Plan on the date immediately prior to the date of this prospectus.
+The number of shares that will be reserved for issuance under our 2017 Equity Incentive Plan will increase automatically on January 1 of each of 2018 through 2027 by the number of shares equal to the lesser of 5% of the total outstanding shares of our common stock as of the immediately preceding December 31 or an amount determined by our board of directors.
 In addition, the following shares will again be available for grant and issuance under our 2017 Equity Incentive Plan:

-- shares subject to options or stock appreciation rights granted under our 2017 Equity Incentive Plan that cease to be subject to the option or stock appreciation right for any reason other than exercise of the option or stock appreciation right; - shares subject to awards granted under our 2017 Equity Incentive Plan that are subsequently forfeited or repurchased by us at the original issue price; - shares subject to awards granted under our 2017 Equity Incentive Plan that otherwise terminate without shares being issued; - shares surrendered, cancelled, or exchanged for cash or a different award (or combination thereof); - shares issuable upon the exercise of options or subject to other awards under our 2004 Plan prior to the date of this prospectus that cease to be subject to such options or other awards by forfeiture or otherwise after the date of this prospectus; - · shares issued under our 2004 Plan that are forfeited or repurchased by us at the original issue price after the date of this prospectus; and - shares subject to awards under our 2004 Plan or 2017 Equity Incentive Plan that are used to pay the exercise price of an option or withheld to satisfy the tax withholding obligations related to any award.
+- shares subject to options or stock appreciation rights granted under our 2017 Equity Incentive Plan that cease to be subject to the option or stock appreciation right for any reason other than exercise of the option or stock appreciation right; - shares subject to awards granted under our 2017 Equity Incentive Plan that are subsequently forfeited or repurchased by us at the original issue price; - shares subject to awards granted under our 2017 Equity Incentive Plan that otherwise terminate without shares being issued; - shares surrendered, cancelled, or exchanged for cash or a different award (or combination thereof); - shares subject to awards granted under our 2004 Plan prior to the date of this prospectus that cease to be subject to such awards by forfeiture or otherwise after the date of this prospectus; - shares issued under our 2004 Plan that are forfeited or repurchased by us at the original issue price after the date of this prospectus; and - shares subject to awards under our 2004 Plan or 2017 Equity Incentive Plan that are used to pay the exercise price of an option or withheld to satisfy the tax withholding obligations related to any award.

 Our 2017 Equity Incentive Plan will authorize the award of stock options, restricted stock awards, or RSAs, stock appreciation rights, or SARs, restricted stock units, or RSUs, performance awards and stock bonuses.
-No person will be eligible to receive more than shares in any calendar year under our 2017 Equity Incentive Plan other than a new employee of ours, who will be eligible to receive no more than shares under the plan in the calendar year in which the employee commences employment.
-The aggregate number of shares of our common stock that may be subject to awards granted to any one non-employee director pursuant to the 2017 Plan in any calendar year shall not exceed such number of shares with an aggregate grant date value of
+No person will be eligible to receive more than 2,000,000 shares in any calendar year under our 2017 Equity Incentive Plan other than a new employee of ours, who will be eligible to receive no more than 4,000,000 shares under the plan in the calendar year in which the employee commences employment.
+No more than 37,000,000 shares will be issued pursuant to the exercise of incentive stock options under our 2017 Equity Incentive Plan.
+The aggregate number of shares of our common stock that may be subject to awards granted to any one non-employee director pursuant to the 2017 Equity Incentive Plan in any calendar year shall not exceed such number of shares with an aggregate grant date value of \$300,000 (or \$600,000 for the calendar year in which a non-employee director first commences service on the Board).